unicframework/validator/README.md

 ]);
 ```

-We can use a shorthand method to set data validation rules.
+We can also use a shorthand method to set data validation rules, which is very simple and shorter.

 ```php
 $validator->rules([